AlgoMaster Logo

 Intuition

-Since all elements are positive, the prefix sum array is strictly increasing.
-A strictly increasing array is sorted, which means we can binary search for the value prefix[i] + target in the prefix array.
-This gives us the left boundary of the smallest valid window starting at index i.
+Since all elements are positive, the prefix sum array is strictly increasing, and a strictly increasing array is sorted.
+We can binary search it for the value prefix[i] + target, which gives the right boundary of the smallest valid window starting at index i.

 Algorithm